tonyborries/sdr-scanner/README.rst

 Stretch Goals include:

-- Support for remote monitoring - especially for local but perhaps across internet.
-A web interface would be ideal.
 - Support for remote receivers
 - Activity Recording - Record and plot historical active periods and perhaps record audio for playback.